@typia/website

 @samchon/openapi provides better MCP function calling than using the mcp_servers property directly.

-While MCP (Model Context Protocol) can execute server functions directly through the mcp_servers property, @samchon/openapi offers significant advantages through model specification support, validation feedback, and selector agent filtering for context optimization.
+While MCP can execute server functions directly through the mcp_servers property, @samchon/openapi offers significant advantages through validation feedback and selector agent filtering for context optimization.

 For example, the GitHub MCP server has 30 functions.
 Loading all of them via mcp_servers creates huge context that often causes AI agents to crash with hallucinations.
 Function calling with proper filtering avoids this problem.